Evaporative Cooling Originated in an Ancient Idea

 The evaporative cooling pad system, as one of the most efficient and economical cooling ways for agricultural and breeding applications, provides an ideal temperature and a comfortable environment during the hot summer.

 The ventilation fan and cooling pad frame shall be installed on a different wall side to ensure fluent airflow.

-The air is exhaust out during the ventilation fan’s operation, which creates a negative pressure inside of the building, then air from the cooling pad frame side will flow into the building to keep the pressure balance.
-When air passes through the cooling pad which is filled with water, the temperature of the airdrops due to evaporation in the process.
+The air is exhausted out during the ventilation fan’s operation, which creates a negative pressure inside of the building, then air from the cooling pad frame side will flow into the building to keep the pressure balance.
+When air passes through the cooling pad which is filled with water, the temperature of the airdrops is due to evaporation in the process.